Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Help the Lumberjacks build the bridge (must help every day of the project and must be done in a single session)._
 **-=Missable=-**

 On Fall 22, a carpenter will visit your home and ask you for help to build a bridge.
 You have until 3:00 to show up and it will always advance the day to 3:00 and you will get paid for each day.
 The days to help go from Fall 23 to Fall 27.
 As long as you help each day, you will unlock this achievement.
-If you miss a day you will be locked out from earning this so don’t forget.
-Not only that but this MUST be done in a single session so do not save and quit.
+If you miss a day you will be locked out from earning this, so don’t forget.
+Not only that but this MUST be done in a single session, so do not save and quit.

 =-----------------------------------------------------------=